-The Complainant asserts that the Respondent has no rights or legitimate interests in respect of the disputed domain name, as it is not known under it and is not related in any way with the Complainant, who has not given any authorization to the Respondent to use the Complainant's ARCELORMITTAL trademark or to apply for registration of the disputed domain name.
-The Complainant contends that Respondent does not use the disputed domain name as it resolves to an index page.
+The Complainant asserts that the Respondent has no rights or legitimate interests in respect of the disputed domain name, as it is not commonly known under it and is not related in any way with the Complainant, who has not given any authorization to the Respondent to use the Complainant's ARCELORMITTAL trademark or to apply for registration of the disputed domain name.
+The Complainant points out that the disputed domain name is a typosquatted version of the ARCELORMITTAL trademark and claims that it was registered in an attempt to take advantage of Internet users' typographical errors.
+The Complainant adds that Respondent does not use the disputed domain name as it resolves to an index page.

 The Complainant contends that the disputed domain name was registered and is being used in bad faith.
-According to the Complainant, its ARCELORMITTAL trademark is distinctive and widely known, so it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark.
-The Complainant contends that the Respondent has not demonstrated any activity in respect of the disputed domain name, and it is not possible to conceive of any plausible actual or contemplated active use of it by the Respondent that would not be illegitimate, such as by being a passing off, an infringement of consumer protection legislation, or an infringement of the Complainant's rights under trademark law.
+According to the Complainant, its ARCELORMITTAL trademark is distinctive and widely known, so it is reasonable to infer that the Respondent has registered the disputed domain name with full knowledge of the Complainant's trademark and that the misspelling of the ARCELORMITTAL trademark was intentionally designed to confuse Internet users.
+The Complainant contends that the Respondent has not demonstrated any activity in respect of the disputed domain name and that it is impossible to conceive of any plausible actual or contemplated active use of it by the Respondent that would not be illegitimate, such as by being a passing off, an infringement of consumer protection legislation, or an infringement of the Complainant's rights under trademark law.

-Finally, the Complainant submits that mail exchange servers are configured for the disputed domain name, which suggests that it may be actively used for e-mail purposes.
+Finally, the Complainant submits that MX servers are configured for the disputed domain name, which suggests that it may be actively used for email purposes.
 According to the Complainant, it is inconceivable that the Respondent would be able to use the disputed domain name as part of an e-mail address in good faith.